arispelgremory/Silsilat/README.md

 Creating a liquidity bridge that transforms gold-backed Ar-Rahnu financing into a transparent, instant, and Shariah-compliant digital asset ecosystem empowering micro-entrepreneurs, cooperatives, and investors through traceable, data-driven finance.

+## Economic Justification
+Silsilat unlocks billions of dollars in value trapped within gold-backed pawn and microfinance networks across Africa and Southeast Asia.
+Today, these sectors operate on cash cycles, turning capital only 3–4 times per year and burdened by 60% higher compliance costs.
+By tokenizing collateral, automating valuations, and connecting pawnshops to on-chain liquidity pools, Silsilat expands lending capacity up to 5× while lowering funding costs by 30–40%.
+This transforms an informal, opaque ecosystem into a transparent, regulated, and yield-generating marketplace.
+At just USD 50 million in tokenized loan volume, Silsilat can generate USD1 million in annual revenue with 70% gross margins, sustained by liquidity, compliance, and transaction fees.
+More than profit, it delivers measurable inclusion and trust, giving millions of unbanked borrowers affordable access to finance through verifiable, Shariah-compliant digital liquidity.

 ---

 ## 🔗 Hedera Integration Summary